 There have been new amendments related to IFRS 9 issued in November 2013.
-Although the transition date for IFRS 9 has been deferred, these amendments would be required to be prospectively applied in the financial statements for the 2014 year, as the Company has early adopted this section.
-However, these amendments relate to hedging and own credit risk, to which the Company is not exposed, therefore these amendments do not have a significant impact on its financial reporting.
+Although the transition date for IFRS 9 has been deferred, these amendments would be required to be prospectively applied in the financial statements for the 2014 year, as the Company has early adopted this sections.
+However, these amendments relate to hedging and own credit risk, therefore these amendments do not have a significant impact on its financial reporting.